hamaxwel/phase-1-project/README.md

 Fetch API (for making HTTP requests to the backend) Version Control:

+## Setup/Installation Instruction
+Download a zip in the code button to the desired folder Extract the files
+Open the extracted folder with VSCode
+Go live or open the index.html file with chrome
+And you are all done.

 ## Usage
 Add new crops, livestock, or resources using the forms provided.